 3 - PCV (PVC)

-Polyvinyl chloride is very often used, for example, in the production of food packaging films.
+Polyvinyl chloride is very often used, for example, in the production of packaging film for food products.
 PVC is hazardous to health and can release toxins.
-When burned, PVC produces highly hazardous chemical compounds known as dioxins, which are often more dangerous than potassium cyanide.
+When burned, polyvinyl chloride produces very hazardous to health chemical compounds, known as dioxins, which are often more dangerous than potassium cyanide.

 4 - LDPE (HDPE)